Altanastor/data_analysis/README.md

 # data_analysis
-Some usefull scripts for data analaysis
+Some useful scripts for data analaysis